 England vs Croatia is scheduled for 20:00 UTC on 17 June 2026, with local kickoff at 15:00 in Dallas.

-Where is the England vs Croatia 2026 World Cup match held?
+Where is the England vs Croatia 2026 World Cup match held and where can fans find tickets?

 What is the head-to-head record between England and Croatia?